Key Elements of Collective Impact

 A 10% increase in the percentage of children in Kitsap County reporting they live in a home with good family management

-A 50% increase in post-secondary completion (certificate or degree) for Kitsap and Mason students, through a focus on reducing gaps in equity and opportunity for African-American, Hispanic, Pacific Islander, low income, and special education students and young adults.
+A 50% increase in post-secondary completion (certificate or degree) for Kitsap and North Mason students, through a focus on reducing gaps in equity and opportunity for African-American, Hispanic, Pacific Islander, low income, and special education students and young adults.

 Mutually Reinforcing Activities